myrakrusemark/Daisy-openAI-chat/hardware-setup.md

-If the Raspberry Pi Zero cannot connect to the SSID configured in the wpa_supplicant.conf file, you can add a script to automatically switch back to the AP mode and start broadcasting its own WiFi access point again.
+If the Raspberry Pi cannot connect to the SSID configured in the wpa_supplicant.conf file, you can add a script to automatically switch back to the AP mode and start broadcasting its own WiFi access point again.

-One way to do this is to add a cron job that runs a script periodically to check the network connection status and switch to the AP mode if the connection is lost.
+One way to do this is to run a script periodically to check the network connection status and switch to the AP mode if the connection is lost.
 Here's an example of how to do this:

 Create a script to check the network connection status and switch to the AP mode if the connection is lost.
 You can create a file called check_network.sh in the home directory: